coder/docs/guides/tls-certificates/route53.md

 ---
 title: Route 53
 description:
-  Learn how to use cert-manager to set up SSL certificates using Route 53 for DNS01 challenges.
+  Learn how to use cert-manager to set up TLS certificates using Route 53 for DNS01 challenges.
 ---